acco32/Operations-Research/.github/ISSUE-TEMPLATE.md

 ### Description

-Please provide a succinct description of your issue.
+Provide a clear description of the issue.

-### Repro steps

-Please provide the steps required to reproduce the problem
+### Steps to Reproduce

 1. Step A
 2. Step B

-### Expected behaviour
+### Expected Behaviour

-Please provide a description of the behaviour you expect.
+Describe what you expected to happen.

-### Actual behaviour
+### Actual Behaviour

-Please provide a description of the actual behaviour observed.

-### Known workarounds

-Please provide a description of any known workarounds.
+Describe what actually happened.

-### Related information
+### Environment

-* Operating system
+* Operating System:
-* .NET Runtime, CoreCLR or Mono Version
+* .NET Version:
+* Library Version:

+### Additional Context

+Any workarounds, related issues, or other relevant information.